gnolang/gno/docs/getting-started/using-gnokey.md

 - `-pkgpath` - on-chain path where your code will be uploaded to
 - `-pkgdir` - local path where your is located
 - `-broadcast` - enables broadcasting the transaction to the chain
+- `-send` - a deposit amount of GNOT to send along with the transaction
 - `-gas-wanted` - the upper limit for units of gas for the execution of the transaction
 - `-gas-fee` - amount of GNOTs to pay per gas unit